 Perhaps perceptual experiences are not exclusively mental happenings.
 However, one cannot help but think that they are conscious experiential episodes in a much more robust sense than riding a bike is.

-13. Dretske and Tye are probably the best known representationalists about pain and other such bodily sensations.
+15. Fred Dretske, Michael Tye, and David Bain are probably the best known representationalists about pain and other such bodily sensations.
 Lycan (1987a, pp. 60–61) contains a brief statement of a representationalist account of pain; however, he does not claim that the affective aspects of pain can also be handled representationally.
 He seems to have in mind a mixed representationalist-cum-psychofunctionalist theory about pain and other bodily sensations.
 See below.

-15. Early direct realists like Pitcher and Armstrong, among others, recognized this difficulty and explicitly addressed it.
-We don’t find this kind of clear acknowledgement in strong representationalists about pain (but see Tye 2006a, 2006b).
-Hill (2006) contains an extended discussion of this problem, but his solution involves the rejection of the idea that the concept of pain applies to experience: he argues that it applies to tissue damage, appearances notwithstanding.
+17. Early direct realists like Pitcher and Armstrong, among others, recognized this difficulty and explicitly addressed it.
+We don’t find a clear acknowledgement in strong representationalists about this difficulty (but see Tye 2006a, 2006b).
+Hill (2006) contains an extended discussion of this problem, but his solution involves the rejection of the idea that the concept of pain applies to experience: he argues that it applies to tissue damage, appearances notwithstanding — however, see his 2017.

 There is strong evidence that the disassociation between the sensory vs. affective components of pain also goes in the other direction: in addition to cases where the intensity of sensory component can be reduced without affecting the unpleasantness of the experience (Gracely et al. 1979), there is at least one well documented and studied case where the patient experiences something very unpleasant upon receiving nociceptive stimuli without being capable of identifying his experience as pain (Ploner et al. 1999).
 It is worth quoting from this study to illustrate the prima facie counter-intuitive results, which provided strong support for the bi-dimensional nature of pain experience: